blackopsrepl/chewbekka/README.md

 - Ollama

 ## Features
+- Summarize

-- Recursively extract Markdown files from a specified directory.
+    - Recursively extract Markdown files from a specified directory
     - Summarize each file
     - Summarize all summaries

+- Expand
+    - Recursively extract Markdown files from a specified directory, assuming they will be documentation for a due task
+    - Generate a task list for each file
+    - Summarize into on task list

+- Debloat
+    - Recursively extract Markdown files from a specified directory
+    - Detect subtleties and demistify corporate and marketing jargon

 ## Installation